- Featured Courses

 FLC Area IV CHEM 112 Fundamentals of Chemistry IIContinues the study of basic chemical principles, focusing on thermodynamics, kinetics, and chemical equilibrium.
 There is an additional laboratory fee for this course.
 Formerly CHE 106 Fundamentals of Chemistry II.

-Prerequisites: CHEM 111 with a grade of "C" or higher
+Prerequisites: CHEM 111 with a grade of C or better, or permission of the program

 General Education Knowledge and Inquiry CHEM 221 Organic Chemistry IProvides students with a basic knowledge of organic chemistry through an exploration of the properties and reactions of carbon compounds, including structure and bonding, polarization, isomerism, stereochemistry, equilibrium, reaction types, and synthesis.
 Will ordinarily be taken with the laboratory (CHEM 223).
 Formerly CHE 231 Organic Chemistry I.

-Prerequisites: CHEM 221 with a grade of "C" or higher CHEM 341 Physical ChemistryExamines the principles of chemical thermodynamics, kinetics, equilibrium, and atomic structure, with an emphasis on applications to biological systems.
+Prerequisites: CHEM 221 with a grade of C or better, or permission of the program CHEM 341 Physical ChemistryExamines the principles of chemical thermodynamics, kinetics, equilibrium, and atomic structure, with an emphasis on applications to biological systems.
 Introduces some of the theory behind spectroscopic techniques.
 Formerly CHE 377 Physical Chemistry I.

 Prerequisites: CHEM 111, CHEM 112, MATH 125, MAT 225, and PHYS 111 (may be taken concurrently); MATH 325 is recommended CHEM 350 Forensic Instrumental AnalysisIntroduces the principles and applications of instrumental methods of chemical analysis including spectroscopy (UV-VIS, IR, NMR, MS), electrochemistry and chromatography.
 Formerly CHEM 350 Instrumental Analysis.